-Many other birth defects appear to be caused by multiple genes and environmental exposures, adding to the complexity of understanding their causes.
+Many other birth defects appear to be caused by multiple genes and environmental factors, adding to the complexity of understanding their causes.
 For example, March of Dimes grantees have discovered genes that contribute to heart defects and to cleft lip/palate, both of which are among the most common birth defects.
 However, in most cases, the causes of these defects remain unknown.

 Most common questions

-What environmental factors may cause birth defects?
+What Causes birth defects?